PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 in the DPWG data, DPWG guidance for `c.1905+1G>A (*2A)/Reference` will be included in the report.

-## CYP3A4

-PharmGKB annotates PGx-based drug dosing guidelines published by the [Royal Dutch Association for the Advancement of Pharmacy - Pharmacogenetics Working Group (DPWG)](https://www.pharmgkb.org/page/dpwg).
-PharmGKB curates allele function assignments and phenotype mappings from the DPWG to provide genotype specific DPWG guideline recommendations.
-Where possible, PharmGKB maps DPWG terms to CPIC terms, as outlined on [PharmGKB](https://www.pharmgkb.org/page/dpwgMapping).

-CYP3A4 is currently not part of a CPIC guideline.
-Since the DPWG CYP3A4 documentation includes limit variant notations for the included alleles (only `*16`, `*20`, and `*22` have variant positions specified, document from March 2022) PharmCAT relies on [PharmVar CYP3A4 allele definitions](https://www.pharmvar.org/gene/CYP3A4).
-The CYP3A4 `*16`, `*20` and `*22` definitions are the same in the DPWG CYP3A4 gene document and PharmVar.

 ## G6PD

 As of June 2023, PharmCAT does not call the following two _G6PD_ alleles:
 - Mediterranean Haplotype (different from the Mediterranean, Dallas, Panama, Sassari, Cagliari, Birmingham)
 - Villeurbanne

 `Mediterranean Haplotype` is defined by rs5030868 (shared with `Mediterranean, Dallas, Panama, Sassari, Cagliari, Birmingham` allele) and rs2230037 G>A (exclusive to `Mediterranean Haplotype`).
 PharmCAT excluded rs2230037 as the reference genotype in the Mediterranean Haplotype (G) does not align with the GRCh38 reference base (A).
 As a result, Mediterranean Haplotype is currently not called in PharmCAT.

 Instead, individuals with the `Mediterranean Haplotype` will be recognized as having `Mediterranean, Dallas, Panama, Sassari, Cagliari, Birmingham`.
-Both alleles have the same function (deficient); therefore, the phenotype assignment and subsequent drug prescribing recommendations are not affected.
+Both alleles have the same function (deficient);
+therefore, the phenotype assignment and subsequent drug prescribing recommendations are not affected.

 It remains challenging to properly represent SNPs and INDELs that share the same genetic positions in a VCF file.
 This affects NC_000023.11:g.154532991_154532993delGGT and rs5030869 in the _G6PD_ allele definitions.
 Left-aligned, normalized NC_000023.11:g.154532991_154532993delGGT is located at the same genomic position as rs5030869.
 This poses nontrivial challenges to properly format variant representations for both SNP and INDEL in a VCF file and for PharmCAT to accurately recognize any genetic variants of this kind at any allele-defining position.
 Due to this challenge, NC_000023.11:g.154532991_154532993delGGT, which defines `Villeurbanne`, is currently excluded from the _G6PD_ allele definitions in PharmCAT.

+## RYR1

+### Calling RYR1 named alleles

+Note: the `combinations` research flag is ignored when calling RYR1.

+{: .info}
+> Effectively phased data is unphased data that is homozygous at all positions or is heterozygous at a single a
+> position.
+Since we can effectively predict the alleles on each chromosome in this situation, we can treat this data as
+> if it were phased data.

+#### Phased or effectively phased data

+If phased or effectively phased data is provided in the VCF file, the `Named Allele Matcher` produces an output that lists all detected variants per allele.
+For example: `[c.97A>G + c.103T>C]/[c.418G>A + c.14918C>T]`.
+If no variants are found on an allele, the `Named Allele Matcher` returns `Reference` for that allele.

+#### Unphased data

+If unphased data (that cannot be considered effectively phased) is provided in the VCF file, and the data are not homozygous at all positions, the `Named Allele Matcher` will not attempt to call a diplotype.
+Instead, it produces a list of all detected RYR1 variants in the sample.
+It will, however, check if variants can be called on both strands.
+If so, it will call the variant twice.
+For example: `c.97A>G`, `c.103T>C`, `c.103T>C`.
+If the sample doesn't contain variants at the positions from the allele definition file, and/or if those positions are omitted from the VCF file, the `Named Allele Matcher` returns `Reference`.

+### Calling RYR1 allele functionality and phenotype

+The report lists the respective allele functionality for each variant and for `Reference`.
+If a diplotype was called from phased/all-homozygous data, the lowest function variants on each strand will be used to determine the gene activity score and RYR1 phenotype.
+Otherwise, the two lowest function variants found are used to determine the gene activity score and RYR1 phenotype.
+"Lowest function" for RYR1 variants with the _Malignant Hyperthermia associated_ allele functionality.
+The phenotype is utilized to retrieve the corresponding drug recommendations.

+## SLCO1B1

+CPIC provides recommendations based on the SLCO1B1 star allele genotype.
+The CPIC guideline for statins and SLCO1B1, ABCG2, and CYP2C9 [(PMID:35152405)](https://pubmed.ncbi.nlm.nih.gov/35152405/) includes the following excerpt:

+> The most common and well-studied variant in SLCO1B1 is c.521T>C (rs4149056), and can be genotyped alone
+> (e.g., PCR-based single SNV assay) or multiplexed on a variety of array-based platforms.
+> All SLCO1B1 genetic tests should interrogate c.521T>C; however, while other less common variants in this gene may have
+> limited evidence to guide action, they may also be important.

+PharmCAT attempts to determine the star allele genotype for SLCO1B1, but in cases where no call can be determined, it provides the CPIC recommendation based on the rs4149056 variant genotype.